linode/apl-docs/docs/for-devs/get-started/lab-13.md

 sidebar_label: Create workloads
 ---

-In the previous lab we explained how to deploy a workload with using Argo CD in Otomi.
-In this part we'll deploy a regular workload (a Kubernetes Deployment) using the Otomi Developer Catalog.
+In the previous lab we deployed a workload using Argo CD.
+In this lab we'll deploy a regular workload (a Kubernetes Deployment) using the Otomi Developer Catalog and Otomi Workload feature.

-The Otomi Developer Catalog allows to store any Helm chart in the `otomi/charts` git repository at Gitea.
-By deploying a given Helm chart from the catalog, Otomi saves the corresponding Helm chart values in a separate file the `otomi/values` repo.
-Otomi configures ArgoCD to observe that file and automatically deploy changes upon file change (GitOps).
+The Otomi Developer Catalog allows to store any Helm chart in the `otomi/charts` repository in Gitea.
+By deploying a given Helm chart from the catalog, Otomi saves the corresponding Helm chart values in a separate file in the `otomi/values` repo.
+Otomi configures Argo CD to observe the values and automatically deploy changes when values are adjusted (based on the GitOps principle).

 ## About the Developer Catalog